-The Graduate Joint Consultative Committee (GJCC) consists of elected representatives of the graduate student body, the Faculty Board Chairman and the Graduate Studies Coordinator.
+The Graduate Joint Consultative Committee (GJCC) consists of elected representatives of the graduate student body, the Faculty Board Chairman and the Director of Graduate Studies.
 It meets once each term in week 4, and is intended to keep graduate students informed of developments that affect them, as well as to offer an opportunity for addressing their concerns.
 It suggests student representatives for key Faculty Board committees.
 The Graduate Studies Administrator in the Faculty Office is the Secretary to the Committee.
-Please check the Facebook group for useful information from the Graduate Reps.
+Please check your emails, the Student Hub, and the Facebook group for useful information from the Graduate Reps.